 It's not a fast process - from 27 hours to months depending on how crowded is beacon chain exit queue.
-But it enables a time-based arbitrage strategy, where an arbitrager buys stETH with ETH cheaper than 1 to 1 and withdraws ETH in profit to themselves.
+But it enables a time-based arbitrage strategy, where an arbitrager buys stETH with ETH cheaper than 1 to 1 and withdraws ETH with rewards to themselves.
 That will ensure significant demand for stETH when it's discounted, and the larger the discount - the larger the demand.
 In that setting stETH is almost as liquid as ETH itself; potentially it can be even more liquid.

 Beacon chain withdrawals are not enabled now and will not be enabled for quite some time, though: Q1 2022 is the earliest realistic option.
 Until that happens, stETH is a more risky asset.
 Time-based arbitrage is still possible, but not over a period of days - it'll be a yet unknown number of months until withdrawals are enabled.
 There's not a lot of trading activity going on with stETH so far, so trading fees are pretty small.
 Market making on stETH (including providing liquidity on Curve) at this point is somewhat risky and not all that rewarding.